-Nowadays, Pokemon trainers, both male and female, travel around on long arduous journeys and no-one questions whether one gender might be better suited for the task than the other.
-But it wasn't always like that, for there was a time when actually training Pokemon was a strictly male preserve.
-Even after female trainers began to gain League recognition at the end of the nineteenth century and the beginning of the twentieth, few, as yet, considered them capable of becoming Gym Leaders.
+Nowadays, Pokemon trainers, both male and female, travel on long, arduous journeys and no-one questions whether one gender might be better suited for the task than the other.
+But it wasn't always like that, for there was a time when training Pokemon was a strictly male preserve.
+Even after female trainers began to gain League recognition at the end of the 19th Century and the beginning of the 20th, few considered them capable of becoming Gym Leaders.
 Even the Gyms at Celadon and Goldenrod - now bastions for females - had male Gym Leaders during this time.

 There were even doubts as to whether the fairer sex could battle competently.
-Papers of the period would argue that, since females are more "sensitive" and less capable of "rational thought" than males, it might have an adverse effect on them if they were called on to battle their Pokemon too often.
-As a result, many young girls were steered towards what the establishment saw as "ladylike" Pokemon such as Jigglypuff and Eevee, Pokemon that did not require too much skill to train . . .
+Papers of the period would argue that, since females were more "sensitive" and less capable of "rational thought" than males, it might have an adverse effect on them if they were called on to battle their Pokemon too often.
+As a result, many young girls were steered towards what the establishment saw as "ladylike" Pokemon such as Jigglypuff and Eevee, Pokemon that did not require too much skill to train.

-But all that was about to change as women and girls, tired of being treated as though they were second best in the world of Pokemon, began to assert the right trainers today take for granted, the right to train any Pokemon they wanted.
-One such girl was a Seel trainer named Rose and this is her story . . .
+But all that was about to change as women and girls, tired of being treated as though they were second best in the world of Pokemon, began to assert the rights which present-day trainers take for granted, the right to train and raise any Pokemon they chose, the right to go out and battle their Pokemon.
+One such girl was Rose Lewis and this is her story.

-Rose Lewis was born in 1888, the daughter of a merchant from Vermilion and the only girl out of five children.
-Throughout her childhood, she watched her three older brothers get their starter Pokemon and set off on Badge-collecting journeys, journeys that would take them to places she had only read about.
-More than anything in the world she longed to follow in their footsteps, but her parents simply would hear of it; the very idea of a girl going off and becoming a trainer offended their sensibilities
+Rose was born in 1888, the only girl out of five children born to a merchant from Viridian City and his wife.
+Throughout her childhood, she watched her brothers get their starter Pokemon and set off on Badge-collecting journeys, journeys that would take them to places she had only read about.
+More than anything in the world she longed to follow in their footsteps, but her parents simply would not hear of it; the very idea of a girl going on a Pokemon journey offended their sensibilities

 "Rose," her mother said when the girl raised the issue while helping with the laundry, "your place is here, helping me and learning how to be a lady."

-"I don't see why a lady can't be a good Pokemon trainer," objected Rose, who was ten years old at the time.
+"I don't see why a lady can't be a Pokemon trainer," objected Rose, who was ten years old at the time.
 "You and Papa were really pleased when Henry, Paul and Daniel . . ."
-She was referring to her three oldest brothers. "left on their journeys - so why can't I go just because I'm a girl?"
+She was referring to her three oldest brothers. " . . . left on their journeys, so why can't I go, just because I'm a girl?"

-"The Charltons spoil that girl," was the stiff reply as Mrs Lewis busied herself with her dolly pegs in a bid to avoid looking at her daughter.
-It was true - even Rose had to admit that - the Charltons were the richest family in Vermilion City and nothing was too much trouble for their pretty daughter, Tilly.
-A complete wardrobe made especially for her and filled with reams of dresses, a nursery brimming with the latest toys and now being allowed to go off on a Pokemon journey - if you cared to name them, the chances were that Tilly Charlton had them.
-"And I suppose she'll be home in tears at the first defeat."
+"The Charltons spoil that girl," was the reply as Mrs Lewis busied herself with her dolly pegs in a bid to avoid looking at her daughter.
+It was true - even Rose had to admit that - the Charltons were the richest family in Viridian City and nothing was too much trouble for their pretty daughter, Tilly.
+A complete wardrobe made especially for her, a nursery filled the latest toys, being allowed to go on a Pokemon journey.
+If you cared to name it, there was a good chance that Tilly Charlton had it.
+"And I suppose she'll be home in tears at the first defeat," Mrs Lewis added.

-Rose had no reply to that, but she knew her mother could be extremely firm when she wanted to be and made no further arguments.
-At least not out loud . . .
+Rose had no reply to that.
+She knew her mother could be extremely firm when she wanted to be and made no further arguments.
+At least not out loud.

-Besides which her mother had other plans for her, plans she announced shrotly before Rose's fifteenth birthday.
-"My daughter," she said one afternoon as she and Rose strolled along Vermilion Harbour, "it's time you made your own way in the world.
+Besides, her mother had other plans for her, plans she announced shortly after Rose's fifteenth birthday.
+"My daughter," she said one afternoon while she and Rose were taking a stroll, "it's time you made your own way in the world.
 I've written to an old friend of mine in Cianwood City and she says she will be more than happy to take you on as her maid.
-And, you never know, but you just might find yourself a future husband while you're there."
+And you never know, but you might find yourself a husband while you're there."

-It was about what Rose and most other girls from her generation had come to expect from life - a little domestic work, marriage, a family.
-That was about it, but Rose's life would soon take a twist that enabled her to strike a blow for females everywhere who wanted to actually train Pokemon as opposed to raising them as pets.
+It was what Rose and other girls from her generation had come to expect from life: a little domestic work, marriage, a family.
+That was it, but Rose's life would soon take a twist that enabled her to strike a blow for females everywhere who wanted to train Pokemon as opposed to raising them as pets.
 Rose had formed a close bond with her pet Seel and she couldn't help sensing the Pokemon's boredom at having nothing to do except swim up and down her pool all day.

 "I know how you feel," she said as she crouched by the pool on the day before she was due to leave for Cianwood, a place about which she knew very little other than that it was somewhere in Johto.